thetristan/cobuild/readme.md

                              # Last chance to make changes before it's saved/output

     replace: false           # Specifies whether cobuild should replace files
-                             # or append to them when in
+                             # or append to them when building

+    force: false             # Force cobuild to process this file even if the
+                             # destination and source mtimes match

 Callbacks specified for preprocess/postprocess should be in the form of: